igrishaev/deed/readme.md

 ;; #object[mikera.vectorz.Vector3 0x5ecb1a9a "[1.1,2.2,3.3]"]
 ~~~

-The `Vectorz` class is a general factory for other vector classes like
+The `Vectorz` class is a general factory for other classes like `Vector1`,
-`Vector1`, `Vector2` and similar.
-Deed extends the `AVector` class which is
+`Vector2` and similar.
+Deed extends the `AVector` class which is common for all
-common for all of these.
+of these.

 ## Binary Format